Sunday, June 30, 2024

 In tandem with increasing digitization, there has been a great deal of consolidation in the real estate service industry.
 Real estate sales, funding and data are now all dominated by large companies such as Coldwell Banker, Rocket Mortgage and Zillow.
 As these companies obtain larger portions of market share, they are able to mold both market practices and customer expectations.
 Under the banners of convenience, security and increased access and control for customers, these companies have pushed to digitize more aspects of real estate transactions.
 In service of this digitization, transactions have become more virtual and the mobile device has become the point of first contact for many customers and clients, replacing the role once played by many real estate professionals.

-Another dimension to the growing digitization of real estate is the weaking of the largest lobby group of real estate professionals—NAR.
+Another dimension to the growing digitization of real estate is the weakening of the largest lobby group of real estate professionals—NAR.
 The recent NAR settlement has not only served to severely limit the reach and influence of NAR, but it also shed light on how powerful the organization truly was prior.
 Leaving aside any opinions of the settlement, which are explored in other articles and podcast episodes on this blog, organizations like NAR, the National Association of Mortgage Broker, Mortgage Bankers Association and the various national appraiser organizations, serve to advocate for real estate industry standards and practices on behalf of real estate professionals.
 This advocacy served to temper some of the effects of the expanding digitization of the real estate industry, for better or worse.
 In the wake of the NAR settlement, however, these organizations find their influence greatly diminished.

 Further adding to the increasing digitization of the real estate market is the increased development and use of AI.
 Predictive AI has been used by real estate companies for years.
 Its current uses include marketing, lead generation, valuation, and even virtual tours.
 Entire articles have been written about the uses of AI in the real estate industry and one may be coming soon to the Real Estate Think Tank, in the meantime, .addepto has a great article on real estate AI usages.
 The net effects of these usages in the real estate market are targeted ads to potential customers, auto-populated property searches, auto-populated mortgage applications and higher quality lead generation.
 AI has given real estate professionals constant and direct access to customers and clients, whose preferences are aligned with the services they offer.
 For real estate consumers, AI offers higher levels of convenience, providing smoother and more seamless real estate transactions.